umbraco/UmbracoDocs/umbraco-forms/developer/email-templates.md

 ---
-meta.Title: Umbraco Forms Email Templates meta.Description: Creating an email template for Umbraco Forms.
+description: "Creating an email template for Umbraco Forms."
 ---

 # Email Templates